petems/cucumber-puppet/README.md

 ## Initial setup

-Before writing your first feature, you have to setup some infrastructure in your Puppet directory.
+Before writing your first feature, you have to setup the infrastructure in your Puppet directory.
 Assuming you develop your Puppet manifest in *~/puppet/*.

 	$ cd ~/puppet
 	$ cucumber-puppet-gen world

-This installs some example step definitions for cucumber to *features/steps/* and ensures the cucumber-puppet glue code is available.
-You can adapt cucumber-puppet to your needs in *features/support/hooks.rb*.
+This installs some example step definitions for cucumber to *./features/steps/* and ensures the cucumber-puppet glue code is available.
+You can adapt cucumber-puppet to your needs in *./features/support/hooks.rb*.

     @confdir	Puppet's confdir
 		defaults to /etc/puppet